MicrosoftDocs/fabric-docs/docs/data-engineering/native-execution-engine-overview.md

 ### Control on the query level

-You can disable the Native Execution Engine for specific queries, particularly if they involve operators that are not currently supported (review [limitations](./native-execution-engine-overview.md#limitations)).
-To do this, simply set the Spark configuration spark.gluten.enabled to false for the specific cell containing your query.
+You can disable the Native Execution Engine for specific queries, particularly if they involve operators that aren't currently supported (review [limitations](./native-execution-engine-overview.md#limitations)).
+To do this, set the Spark configuration spark.gluten.enabled to false for the specific cell containing your query.

 # [Spark SQL](#tab/sparksql)